Jørgen Jalland

 Jørgen Jalland (born 9 September 1977) is a Norwegian former footballer.

 Career

-Club

 In August 2003, Jalland joined Vålerenga from Sandefjord.

 In February 2007, Jalland returned to Vålerenga from Rubin Kazan.

 Jalland was transferred to Hamarkameratene in March 2009 from Vålerenga.
 From 2005 to 2006, he played for the Russian club Rubin Kazan.
 In 2010, he rejoined Ørn Horten.
 He has also played for Sandefjord.

+Jalland managed Ørn Horten until resigning in 2014.